Vanalio/Neat-AI/note.md

 ## ADD

 - use __str__
-- more details on best genome printout (activation functions and biases)

 - option to mutate or not and to initialize to fixed or random: default_hidden_activation  = random